ForgeRock/forgeops/README.ng.md

 ## Setup

 The heart of forgeops-ng is `forgeops-ng env`.
 It allows you to manage common aspects of Helm values file(s) and Kustomize overlays.
-Since it is written in python, you need to setup your system to run it.
-You can do that by using a Python virtual environment (venv), or installing the necessary python packages.

-Either way, you can use the `requirements.txt` file to install the necessary packages.
+It uses some extra python modules, so you need to install them first.
+We have created a new configure command to help you setup python to run forgeops-ng.
+You can run it like so:

+`forgeops-ng configure`

+If you skip this step, forgeops-ng will detect that and prompt you to run it.

+The required modules are listed in `lib/python/requirements.txt`

 ### Install Python packages